 Next spoon some of the frothed milk atop the drink to fill up the rest of the cup.

-The Best Coffee for Lattes and Cappuccinos
+The Best Coffees for Lattes and Cappuccinos

 Your coffee selection will be entirely dependent on your own personal taste.
 Traditionally, an “Espresso” is used, which technically only refers to the coffee grind (ground for an espresso machine) but commonly just refers to a very dark roasted coffee.
 With the rise of third-wave coffee roasters, premium light and medium roasts are becoming more popular for use in espresso, and are completely valid.
 The flavor will vary from a traditional espresso cappuccino with more single-origin flavors shining through, and having a brighter taste thanks to the presence of more coffee acids.